vlad17/vlad17.github.io/README.md

 ## Other site TODOs:

+* Add images to project cards
 * Make scripts (excluded from site) for generating new paper posts, new categories
-* Add Apache licenses to all personal code, tags, project script
+* Add Apache licenses to all personal code
 * Work info
 * Edu info
 * Fix the off-center sharing stuff